by Sue Bradford Edwards

 Paid member of Children’s Book Insider?
 Click on the link below this post for bonus content.

-Fact: If you write children’s nonfiction, you have only moments to grab your reader’s attention.
+Fact: If you write children’s nonfiction (including narrative nonfiction), you have only moments to grab your reader’s attention.

 Young readers have many demands on their time.
 Some people blame electronics.
 Others target over scheduling as the source of the problem.
 Whatever has caused the problem, it means that to write and sell your nonfiction you have to know how to create work that young readers want to read.

 Fortunately, there are several ways to do this.

 The Tried and True

 One of the best ways to snag a reader is with an evergreen topic, one that is persistently popular.
 Some of these topics are fun subjects that interest one group of young readers after another.
 My son, now 15, adored dinosaurs and construction equipment as a preschooler.
 Then he moved into trains and space exploration.
 Now he’s all about history, as long as it has to do with war or anything vaguely gruesome or disgusting.
 I’ve watched his cousins age into and out of many of these same interests.

 Other evergreen topics come around again and again because they are seasonal.
 This includes a wide variety of annual subjects ranging from the start of a new school year to prom, summer vacation, and annual holidays.
 Anything that occurs on a recurring basis can be an evergreen topic.